hulvdan/cookier/TASKS_HULVDAN.md

-x if health is 0 and it's gameplay -> show end screen x Differentiate notPickedUpCoins/notPickedUpCoinsVisual so that saving during ScreenType_WAVE_END_ANIMATION would be fair
+x if health is 0 and it's gameplay -> show end screen x Differentiate notPickedUpCoins/notPickedUpCoinsVisual so that saving during ScreenType_WAVE_END_ANIMATION would be fair x reopening game during the wave resets coins and xp to the values at the start of the wave

+* save: starting wave completed animation saves the game
 * windows save in another thread (+profile dumping / saving to file)
 * check END save / load
 * ref extract reroll button